gabrielleviray/Basic_Calculator_Android/README.md

 # Basic Android Calculator

-Assignment: Build a simple Android application of calculator.
+Assignment - Build a simple Android application of calculator.
 (You need not create digit buttons)

 ## Minimum requirements for the application: